Lupus: Prognosis

 No cure is available for SLE but there are many treatments for the disease.

 In the 1950s, most people diagnosed with SLE lived fewer than five years.
 Today, over 90% now survive for more than ten years, and many live relatively symptom-free.
-80–90% can expect to live a normal lifespan.
-Mortality rates are however elevated compared to people without SLE.
+Eighty to ninety percent can expect to live a normal lifespan.
+Mortality rates are, however, elevated compared to people without SLE.

 Prognosis is typically worse for men and children than for women; however, if symptoms are present after age 60, the disease tends to run a more benign course.
-Early mortality, within five years, is due to organ failure or overwhelming infections, both of which can be altered by early diagnosis and treatment.
-The mortality risk is fivefold when compared to the normal population in the late stages, which can be attributed to cardiovascular disease from accelerated atherosclerosis, the leading cause of death for people with SLE.
+Early mortality (within five years) is due to organ failure or overwhelming infections, both of which can be altered by early diagnosis and treatment.
+The mortality risk for those with SLE is multiplied fivefold when compared to the normal population in late stages of the disease, which can be attributed to cardiovascular disease from accelerated atherosclerosis, the leading cause of death for people with SLE.
 To reduce the potential for cardiovascular issues, high blood pressure and high cholesterol should be prevented or treated aggressively.
 Steroids should be used at the lowest dose for the shortest possible period, and other drugs that can reduce symptoms should be used whenever possible.